ebymatthew/udacity-drlnd/p3_collab-compet/report.md

 # Learning Algorithm and Model Architecture

+In this project, the Tennis environment is solved using two independent DDPG agents controlling each of the actors.
+Below, we describe the DDPG algorithm and architecture used to solve the environment.
+Before describing DDPG, we first describe the Bellman Equation, TD Learning and DQNs, which are foundational concepts that DDPG builds on.

 **Bellman Equation**

 The *Bellman Equation* in the context of Reinforcement Learning is defined below: